matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _how-to-cite-mpl:

-Cite Matplotlib
+Cite matplotlib
 ===============

-If you want to refer to matplotlib in a publication, you can use "Matplotlib: A 2D Graphics Environment" by J. D. Hunter In Computing in Science & Engineering, Vol. 9, No. 3.
+If you want to refer to matplotlib in a publication, you can use "matplotlib: A 2D Graphics Environment" by J. D. Hunter In Computing in Science & Engineering, Vol. 9, No. 3.
 (2007), pp. 90-95 (see `this reference page <http://dx.doi.org/10.1109/MCSE.2007.55>`_)::